 Diversity In The Classroom

-Of course, these attempts at promoting communal inclusion in mathematics would mean very little if they were not also supported by inclusivity in our classrooms.
+Of course, these attempts at promoting communal inclusion in mathematics and computer science would mean very little if they were not also supported by inclusivity in our classrooms.
 An important step in this direction is to ensure that we use inclusive language in our lectures, where the `people' in the examples we use are either gender/racially neutral or are diverse.
 I think that even these small changes can have a profound effect on students.
 I remember there was a lecture in my second week of college where the professor was describing a random walk.
 In my head, the `person' being described was, essentially, me.
 Until the professor used the pronoun `she' when describing how this person could step randomly to the right or left.
 This was the first time in my life when a classroom example was someone other than myself, and it has clearly left a lasting impression.
 When I reflect on this memory, I think of what the women in my class experienced.
 Perhaps this was the first time they had ever encountered an example `person' who was like them.

 Diversity Benefits Everyone